Blog

 Can a spreadsheet database stay private on my Mac?

 Yes, if the app is designed for local Mac projects.
-Macrows is built around private local use first, so you can structure a workflow before deciding whether it needs sharing, sync, or cloud features later.
+The Macrows privacy page says local projects are stored on your Mac and are not uploaded to Macrows Cloud by default.
+That lets you structure a workflow before deciding whether it needs sharing, sync, or cloud features later.

 Try Macrows